08 Feb 2018

 Stagecoach in South Wales has invested almost £30m over the last ten years in brand new cleaner, greener vehicles and facilities serving local communities with further investment in a new website and smartphone app which allow customers to receive real –time journey information and mobile ticketing.
 This investment in contactless on bus payment further supports our dedication to providing customers with seamless travel – from planning to payment to journey.”

 Contactless is a simple and secure way to pay for bus travel without needing cash.
 It can be used to purchase any tickets available on bus up to the value of £30.
-To use contactless, simply request the ticket you wish to purchase from the driver, present your contactless card or smartphone with Apple or Android Pay enabled, and you’ll receive a receipt along with a ticket for your journey.
+To use contactless, simply request the ticket you wish to purchase from the driver, present your contactless card or smartphone with Apple or Google Pay enabled, and you’ll receive a receipt along with a ticket for your journey.

 L-R, Operations Manager Porth Depot, Myrrick Jones, Operations Director, David Conway, Engineering Director, Peter Henry, Lloyd Macey, Marketing Manager, Rosa Williams